 Locals love this creative haven for artists, musicians and chefs.

 Bustling with life, Grayton Beach is home to art galleries, a world-famous funky dive bar (The Red Bar) and endless natural beauty at Grayton Beach State Park, which surrounds the neighborhood on three sides.
-Breakfast at Cracklings or Black Bear Bread Company – don’t miss out on the house-made pastries –is a great way to kick-off your day.
-For Gulf views along with tasty eats be sure to stop by Chiringo where the open-air design channels the breeze off the Gulf, and cold drinks cool customers and compliment the laid-back cuisine.
+Breakfast at Crackings or Black Bear Bread Company – don’t miss out on the house-made pastries –is a great way to kick-off your day.
+For Gulf views along with tasty eats be sure to stop by Chiringo where the open-air design channels the Gulf breeze, and cold drinks cool customers and complement the laid-back cuisine.